-- Data Availability Working to ensure adequate data for assessing the water quality of the Delaware River and for implementing DRBC's many water quality management programs is an ongoing issue. - Fish Consumption Advisory Consistency There are discussions ongoing among the Basin States to find a mechanism for ensuring that fish consumption advisories are consistent between states that share common water bodies. - Lower Delaware River Efforts to define "Existing Water Quality" for this area are underway.
+- Data Availability Working to ensure adequate data for assessing the water quality of the Delaware River and for implementing DRBC's many water quality management programs is an ongoing issue. - Fish Consumption Advisory Consistency There are discussions ongoing among the Basin States to find a mechanism for ensuring that fish consumption advisories are consistent between states that share common water bodies. - Lower Delaware River Efforts to define "Existing Water Quality" for this area have been underway since 2000.
 In addition, this portion of the River potentially stands to be designated as Special Protection Waters by the DRBC, and subject to the regulatory approaches outlined in section 2.2.1 of this report. - Maintaining Existing Water Quality With growth and development pressures increasing in many parts of the Basin, preventing degradation of high quality waters is an important issue.
-A related issue is trying to identify the links between water quality issues in the main stem and the potential sources of pollution throughout the Basin. - Identifying Natural Background Conditions Attempting to better characterize natural conditions along the Delaware River continues to be an important topic of discussion, particularly as it applies to setting appropriate water quality goals for the River.
+A related issue is trying to identify the links between water quality issues in the main stem and the potential sources of pollution throughout the Basin.
+To that end, DRBC is evaluating alternatives for partnering with the Basin States to address watershed issues that impact main stem water quality at boundary control points. - Identifying Natural Background Conditions Attempting to better characterize natural conditions along the Delaware River continues to be an important topic of discussion, particularly as it applies to setting appropriate water quality goals for the River.